DEFRA/ffc-development-guide/standards/source-code.md

 # Source code
 The default position for FFC is that code should be open source and hosted within GitHub.

-If there is a need for a private repository, for example when source controlling infrastructure as code, that should be controlled within Defra's hosted GitLab instance or AzureDevOps Repos.
+If there is a need for a private repository then an AzureDevOps Repo should be used instead.

 ## Creating repositories
 ### Naming repositories
-Repositories should follow the below naming convention.
+Repositories follow the below naming convention.

 `ffc-<workstream>-<service>`

 For example, `ffc-elm-apply`.

-Following this naming convention helps understand ownership of repositories and is also essential for teams to be able to use the [FFC Jenkins library](https://github.com/DEFRA/ffc-jenkins-pipeline-library) which is reliant on convention.
+Following this naming convention helps understand ownership of repositories and is also essential for automated secret scanning managed in Jenkins.

 ### Managing access
-The [FFC GitHub team](https://github.com/orgs/DEFRA/teams/ffc) should be added with `Admin` access to all repositories hosted on GitHub.
-For GitLab and AzureDevOps repositories, the equivalent FFC should be used.
+The [FFC GitHub team](https://github.com/orgs/DEFRA/teams/ffc) is added with `Admin` access to all repositories hosted on GitHub.
+For AzureDevOps repositories, the equivalent `FFC` team should be used.

 As per [Defra policy](https://github.com/DEFRA/dst-guides/tree/master/github), contractors should be added as contributors and should not be part of the FFC Team in GitHub.

 ### Branch policies
-Master branches should be protected by a branch policy where merges requires a Pull Request approved by at least one other person.
+- main branches are protected by a branch policy where merges requires a Pull Request approved by at least one other person.

-Stale reviews should be automatically dismissed.
+- stale reviews are automatically dismissed.

-Repositories should only allow Squash merging.
+- repositories only allow Squash merging.

+- as the FFC team is added in the `Admin` role, Administrators are included in policy rules.

 ### Secret detection
 All developers are required to [install detect-secrets](developer-laptop-setup/install-detect-secrets.md) when working on open-source FFC git repositories in github.